hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > [!example] Actor
 > "Actor is the base class for an Object that can be placed or spawned in a level.
 Actors may contain a collection of Actor Components, which can be used to control how actors move, how they are rendered, etc." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AActor)
-> > [!info]- About persistence
-> > Most actors (and objects) doesn't persist between levels (which usually means losing data).
-> > There is a custom solution to make any actor transferred to the new target level, but the easiest way is to store the persistent data on classes that are already persistent (see persistent classes below).
-> >
-> > Some actor classes doesn't persist but are somehow **copied** over the new level.

 > [!example] Pawn
 > "Pawn is the base class of all actors that can be possessed by players or AI.
 They are the physical representations of players and creatures in a level." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/APawn)